binaryphile/rubsh/README.md

 first word in the command line.
 This dictates some differences from ruby's syntax.

-For example, ruby would normally assign the result of a \#new to a
+For example, ruby would normally assign the result of \#new to a
 variable:

     myfile = File.new "#{Dir.home}/sample.txt"

 You would then call methods such as \#readlines on the myfile object.

-rubsh needs File first on the command line, so it turns the syntax around a bit by necessity:
+rubsh needs File to be first on the command line, so it turns the syntax around a bit by necessity:

     File myfile = ~/sample.txt